Err0x404/no_touch/README.md

-# no-touch_Early-Access-Android
+# no-touch Early Access (Android)

+## About

-1.[No Touch] is a simple utility app that provides a transparent touch-blocking screen to help prevent accidental touches while using your phone.
+**No Touch** is a simple utility app that provides a transparent touch-blocking overlay to help prevent accidental touches while using your phone.

+## Early Access

-2."You can download the installer for the exclusive version here."
+You can download the **Early Access** version here.

-"The installation files for the exclusive edition are available for download here."

-3.The main control method in this version is the floating button.
-Users can minimize the app to the background, switch to the screen they want to protect, and tap the floating button to activate the transparent lock screen.

-4.You can download Ver"Early-Access" in here:
+The Early Access installers are available from the following mirrors:

-[GitHub] Mirror (All Versions)
+- **GitHub** (All Versions)

 https://github.com/smilejuzi/no-touch_-Early-Access-Android/tree/main/installers

-[APKPure] Mirror (Stable Legacy Version) https://apkpure.com/p/com.shotersgamelife.notouch.app
+- **APKPure** (Stable Legacy Version)

+https://apkpure.com/p/com.shotersgamelife.notouch.app

+## Features

+The primary control method in this version is a floating button.

+Simply minimize the app, switch to the screen you want to protect, then tap the floating button to activate the transparent touch-blocking overlay.